dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

 An exploration of water exchange effects
 ========================================

-This example will explore the effect of water exchange in a standard two-compartmental tissue with extended Tofts kinetics.
+This tutorial will explore the effect of water exchange in a standard two-compartmental tissue with extended Tofts kinetics.
 Data acquisition is modelled using the steady-state model of a spoiled gradient echo sequence.

 The three tissue compartments involved are the blood, interstitium and tissue cells.
 The effect of water exchange between blood and interstitium (**transendothelial** water exchange) and between intersitium and tissue cells (**transcytolemmal** water exchange) is separately investigated.
 The water exchange in the blood compartment, particularly between plasma and red blood cells, is assumed to be in the fast exhange limit throughout.